pjsip/pjproject_docs/docs/source/api/pjlib.rst

 - Extreme Portability

-  From 16-bit, 32-bit, to 64-bit, big or little endian, single or multi-processors, wide range of operating systems.
+  From 16-bit, 32-bit, to 64-bit, big or little endian, single or multi-processors, wide range of operating systems, Unicode support.
 With or without floating point support.
 Multi-threading or not.
   With/without ANSI LIBC.
 Currently known to run on these platforms:

   - Mobile platforms: